Legb4/HeliX/readme.md

     *   `/version`: Show client version.
     *   `/info`: Show connection details.
     *   `/help`: Show this list.
 8.  **Controls:** Use sidebar buttons (🔊/🔇, ⚙️) for mute/settings.
 Click peer IDs in the list to switch sessions.
-Use the "End Session" button in the chat header to disconnect.
+Use the "End Session" button in the chat header to disconnect. *(Use `☰` on smaller screens to access the sidebar controls and session list).*

 ---